valcalav/hyrule-jobs-vue-typescript/README.md

 # Hyrule jobs

-My first project with Vue 3 and Typescript.
+My first project using Vue 3 with Typescript.

 Done following The Net Ninja "Vue 3 with TypeScript Tutorial".